herpiko/unk/README.md

 | <a href="https://www.tokopedia.com/optimuspri/joyseus-2-in-1-coiled-data-cable-1-m-micro-usb-type-c">Joyseus 2 in 1 coiled data cable 1M (micro USB & type C)</a> | 45.000 |
 | <a href="https://www.tokopedia.com/3mtapes/3m-sj-5306-bumpon-clear">3M SJ-5306 Bumpon Clear</a> | 18.000 |

 *The list is excluding shipping cost and wrong parts those I purchased.
-Some items were purcashed more than the need for spare/stockpile.
+Some items were purchased more than the need for spare/stockpile.
 If the whole things counted, it reached almost 2 million rupiahs.*

 ## Firmware